mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/grandpa/index.md

 ![IIS homepage Wappalyzer extension](iis-homepage-wappalyzer.png)

-This reveals that this website is using ASP.NET.
+This reveals that this web page is using ASP.NET.

 #### Exploration